-“Waste not, want not” is always good advice to follow, but also an apt description of a new development in wastewater treatment being developed by Dr. Zhen He of Washington University in St. Louis, MO.
-In this new system, it’s not just the water that is recovered through this new treatment process, but also the organic material gets repurposed as fuel to generate electricity.
+“Waste not, want not” is always good advice to follow, but also an apt description of a 2021 breakthrough in wastewater treatment developed by Dr. Zhen He of Washington University in St. Louis, MO.
+In this system, it’s not just the water that is recovered through this new treatment process, but also the organic material gets repurposed as fuel to generate electricity.

 In many wastewater treatment systems, bacteria are used to consume or digest the organic material contained in the wastewater.
 If this process is carried out anaerobically (in the absence of oxygen) then the bacteria will produce biogas, which is already used to generate heat and power in many wastewater treatment facilities.